Harvest mouse guide: how to identify, and why its tail is unique

-This species also boasts a unique skill that no other mammal in Britain possesses – a semi-prehensile (grasping) tail.
+The harvest mouse also boasts a unique skill that no other mammal in Britain possesses – a semi-prehensile (grasping) tail.
 This means it can curl the top third of its tail, almost like an extra hand, perfect for climbing tall stems.

 We know very little about harvest mice numbers and distribution in Britain so it is vital to record sightings of these animals so we can improve conservation strategies to protect them.

 Learn more about harvest mice in our expert guide by the Mammal Society, including how to identify, diet and habitat.

 What is the scientific name of the harvest mouse?

 The scientific name for harvest mouse is Micromys minutus.
 The genus Micromys belongs to the rodent Family Muridae which is the largest family of rodents with over 700 species.

 Micromys translates to micros meaning ‘small’ and mys ‘mouse’ with minutus meaning ‘tiny’.
 Harvest mice are by far the smallest members of the Family and have short, blunt muzzles and prehensile tails, meaning they can use their tails to grip things.